... These are just some of the questions many first-time or novice clinicians may ask when faced with a complex instance of wound care.

 The pale, pink/mauve tissue usually found at the edges of wounds, healing by secondary intention, requires protection.
 If the wound is superficial/partial thickness then islands of epithelium may also be found sprouting up from skin appendages.

 This tissue responds poorly to too much moisture and in most cases a dressing that protects this tissue from the effects of moisture is used.
 The use of barrier agents ensures this.
+The area is also particularly susceptible to friction and shear, which must be eliminated.

 Poor Quality Granulation (Agranular)